6 Best Places to Visit In Thailand

-We’ve curated a list of the best places to visit in the lively country of Thailand.
-This list is based on the place’s best attractions, seasonality, and diverse food options.
+We have included the personalised list of places you must visit in the “country of beaches.”This list is based on the place’s best attractions, seasonality and diverse food options.
 If you’re planning a solo trip, Thailand can be a safe place.
 There are negligible chances of stealing and a call for girls.
 Thailand is the safest bet you can make.

 1. Bangkok